MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 Required diagnostic data helps to identify problems with Office that may be related to a device or software configuration.
 For example, it can help determine if an Office feature crashes more frequently on a particular operating system version, with newly introduced features, or when certain Office features are disabled.
 Required diagnostic data helps us detect, diagnose, and fix these problems more quickly so the impact to users or organizations is reduced.

-For more information about diagnostic data, see the following:
+For more information about diagnostic data, see the following articles:

 - [Optional diagnostic data for Office](optional-diagnostic-data.md)
 - [Using the Diagnostic Data Viewer with Office](https://support.microsoft.com/office/cf761ce9-d805-4c60-a339-4e07f3182855)

-If you're the admin for your organization, you might also be interested in the following:
+If you're the admin for your organization, you might also be interested in the following articles:

 - [Overview of privacy controls for Microsoft 365 Apps for enterprise](overview-privacy-controls.md)
 - [Use policy settings to manage privacy controls for Microsoft 365 Apps for enterprise](manage-privacy-controls.md)